aws/aws-sdk-js-v3/CONTRIBUTING.md

 #### Test a changed package

-To run the tests for a specific package, you can run `yarn test` from within the specified package folder.
+To run the tests for a specific package, you can run `yarn test` within the specified package folder.

-Or from the project root, run:
+Alternatively, from the project root, you can run:

 ```
 lerna run test --scope [package name]